beeware/toga/docs/introduction/philosophy.rst

 It's easy to spot apps that have been built using themed widget sets - they're the ones that don't behave quite like any other app.
 Widgets don't look *quite* right, or there's a menu bar on a window in an OS X app.
-Themes can get quite close - but there's always telltale signs.
+Themes can get quite close - but there are always telltale signs.

-On top of that, native widgets are almost faster than a themed generic widget.
+On top of that, native widgets are always faster than a themed generic widget.
-After all, you're using native system capability that has been tuned and optimized, not a drawing engine layered that's been layered on top of a generic widget.
+After all, you're using native system capability that has been tuned and optimized, not a drawing engine that's been layered on top of a generic widget.

 Abstract the broad concepts
 ---------------------------